quartzjer/pennybank/spec.md

 The existing [micropayment channels](https://en.bitcoin.it/wiki/Contracts#Example_7:_Rapidly-adjusted_.28micro.29payments_to_a_pre-determined_party) technique works within the current limits and has had some early adoption, but it can now be significantly simplified and aligned with the core value structure of the blockchain, proof-of-work based hashing.
 The proposed [zero-knowledge contingent payment](https://en.bitcoin.it/wiki/Zero_Knowledge_Contingent_Payment) is also a good foundation, but instead of an external protocol the contingency function is included here as part of the transaction itself.

 There is also some similarities to the [sidechains paper](http://www.blockstream.com/sidechains.pdf) in that the proposal here also has the properties of trustlessness (not relying on external parties) and uses lists of hashes to verify proof-of-work, but the scope is limited to acting as a simple transient side-ledger versus a two-way pegged full side blockchain.

+## Model

+A "penny bank" is a mechanism for placing some amount of bitcoin on hold between two parties without involving another third party, such that those two parties can then exchange smaller amounts of value over time independently.
+This requires that one or both parties be willing to source that amount of value and have it locked between them, so that only through cooperation can it be unlocked again.

+The penny bank acts as a simple mechanical escrow, where the funds are guaranteed to be available to the two parties, but only they can mutually agree to further release funds.
+If either party stops cooperating or misbehaves, the funds at that point remain locked until cooperation begins again.

+While in many common microtransaction scenarios there is some amount of trust or reputation with one of the parties so that having funds locked indefinitely is not a large concern, when there is limited trust then the locked value should start as a small value to reduce the risk, the only side-effect being a larger percentage of fees on the transaction to fund it.

+This proposal also currently focuses only on the core locking mechanism and exchanges, it is possible to add timelocks and create more complex transactions that further reduce the risk of funds remaining locked.

 ## Specification